ArturK123/TFLite/README.md

 ```
 git clone https://github.com/tensorflow/models.git
 ```
-install the python files from this repository.
-After copy them into your models/research folder
+install the use_protobuf, and the xml_to_csv, and generate_tfrecord python files from this repository.
+After copy them into your models/research/object_detection folder
 ```
 git clone https://github.com/ArturK123/TFLite.git
 ```